 As coronavirus pandemic spreads throughout the world, affecting more and more human lives, businesses across all domains have to prepare to adapt to the changing conditions.
 Numerous multi-billion corporations, such as Google, Apple, Facebook, Twitter and Microsoft, have already undertaken precaution measures to combat the growing health threat.
 Tech giants are actively encouraging their employees to use remote work opportunities if their job allows them to do so.
 While employees might see it as a chance to rest at home in sweatpants without the need to commute, entrepreneurs are prepared to face the biggest productivity challenge.
+Adjusting to remote work during the coronavirus crisis might be challenging if you lack proper skills and knowledge.
 In this piece, we are going to come up with a set of tips to manage your workforce remotely without compromising the quality and maintaining the same level of performance.

 Why Do Many Companies Implement Remote Work Policies?